BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 You can buy a Custap Berry for the Spyce if you need.
 You can also buy the good standard items, some decent berries, and tons of useful evolution items!

 Enter the Obsidia Daycare.
 In exchange for $100000 you'll be able to use an incubator - which instantly generates and hatches eggs.
 Extremely useful.
-An NPC in the Pokemon Center will then tell you about the password *earlyincu*.
+An NPC in the Pokémon Center will then tell you about the password *earlyincu*.

 Inside the Cafe Salon, you can pick up a *Salon Application*.